Huge Iron Age Longhouse Found Beside Viking Ship in Norway

 The Norwegian site is one of the biggest burial mounds from the Iron Age and it has previously yielded a treasure trove of artifacts.
 The owner of the land applied for permission to put a drainage ditch on his land.
 In accordance with Norwegian law, archaeologists surveyed the area to ensure that the ditch would not damage anything of historical importance.

-The archaeologists knew that three funeral mounds had once been at the site and that they had been ploughed under in the 19 th century AD, but it turns out that there was much more to find.
-The GPR survey revealed anomalies and evidence for post holes and hearths and this allowed the researchers to develop a picture of what lay beneath the soil.
+The archaeologists knew that three funeral mounds had once been at the site and that they had been plowed under in the 19th century AD, but it turns out that there was much more to find.
+The GPR survey revealed anomalies and evidence for post holes and hearths, and this allowed the researchers to develop a picture of what lay beneath the soil.
 In the Antiquity journal report, the experts wrote that “The GPR showed 13 burial mounds once existed at Gjellestad, some over 30 meters wide [98 feet wide].”

 - What Really Happened at Viking Funerals?
 It’s Not What You Think!

 - Extraordinary Twin Viking Boat Burial Found in Norway

 - Radar Reveals a Rare Viking Ship Burial in a Field of Archaeological Dreams

 It is believed that the vessel was a sailboat rather than a rowboat.
 Also found in the mound with the Viking ship was a mysterious anomaly about which the researchers said, “for the moment we interpret it as a later intrusion into the mound.”

 It is believed that the Viking ship burial tradition originated in what is now modern Sweden in the first century AD.
 Research shows that elites in Norway adopted the practice possibly because of interactions with royalty in England.
 Several hundred boat burials have been found over a wide area of northern Europe.
 Based on similar finds, they believe that the recently discovered Viking ship burial dates to the 10th century AD, the highpoint of the Viking Age.